Megamemnon/trs-lisp/README.md

 - list
 - load
 - newline
+- open-input-file
+- open-output-file
 - readchar
 - set!
-- string?
 - string-length
 - string=?
 - write

 ### Macros
+The following procedures are implemented in stdlib.trsl:
+- stream?

 The following R5RS procedures are implemented as macros in stdlib.trsl:
 - boolean?
 - cadr
 - caddr